VSreddy174/Sobel-FPGA-Accelerator/docs/1_Theory_of_Operation.md

 ## Convolution Kernels

 The algorithm utilizes two 3x3 convolution kernels.
-These kernels are convolved with the original image to calculate approximations of the derivatives—one for horizontal changes (Gx) and one for vertical (Gy).
+These kernels are convolved with the original image to calculate approximations of the derivatives, one for horizontal changes (Gx) and one for vertical (Gy).

 The kernels are defined as: